Victor-from-chobak/Encoder-and-Decoder/Examples.md

 # Vernam examples
 For this encoding you need file for **key text(--random_file)** and file **output file** for encoded text dumped with **pickle**

-You can use my files, and use such comands

 **python3 encode.py encode --cipher=vernam --random_file=rand.in --input_file=f.in --output_file=f.out**